- Do I send payment?

 - My employer/school/Social Services license required fingerprints.
 Do I have to do them again for my Child Development Permit?

 Yes.
 The first time you apply to the CTC you must submit a Live Scan fingerprinting that is specifically for the CTC.
 Live Scan fingerprint information is not shared among different agencies.
+Use the method in #1 above to check your fingerprint status for confirmation on whether the Commission has your live scan results.

 - Do I need to submit another Live Scan if I am upgrading or renewing my permit?